-- 415. The FSB Key Attributes require that resolution authorities be empowered and strongly encouraged, wherever possible, to act to achieve a cooperative solution with foreign resolution authorities (KA 7.1).
-Also, jurisdictions should provide for transparent and expedited processes to enable resolution measures taken by a foreign resolution authority to have cross-border effect (with appropriate safeguards) (KA 7.5).
-The same should apply, mutatis mutandis, in bank liquidation proceedings.
-Coordination between liquidation authorities, administrative authorities and appointed liquidators across jurisdictions is key to ensuring the smooth liquidation of a failed bank with cross-border activities. - 416.
-The legal framework should empower and encourage the liquidation authority, relevant administrative authorities and any appointed liquidator(s) to communicate and to cooperate on a timely basis with foreign counterparts in order to achieve a cooperative solution.
-237 The legal framework should not unduly restrict the possibility of achieving cooperative solutions by, e.g., preventing recognition in the absence of reciprocity, or by triggering automatic action as a result of official intervention or liquidation in a foreign jurisdiction (see Section C below).
+426. The FSB Key Attributes require that resolution authorities be empowered and strongly encouraged, wherever possible, to act to achieve a cooperative solution with foreign resolution authorities.258 Also, jurisdictions should provide for transparent and expedited processes to enable resolution measures taken by a foreign resolution authority to have cross-border effect (with appropriate safeguards).259 The same should apply, mutatis mutandis, in bank liquidation proceedings.
+Coordination between liquidation authorities, banking authorities and other administrative authorities, and appointed liquidators across jurisdictions is key to ensuring the smooth liquidation of a failed bank with cross-border activities.

+427. The legal framework should empower and strongly encourage the liquidation authority, banking authorities and other administrative authorities, and any appointed liquidator(s) to communicate and to cooperate on a timely basis with foreign counterparts in order to achieve a cooperative solution.260 The legal framework should not unduly restrict the ability to achieve cooperative solutions by, e.g., preventing recognition in the absence of reciprocity, or by triggering automatic action as a result of official intervention or liquidation in a foreign jurisdiction (see Section C below).